-This week's Spots on the Rock will take you to one summit, which dominates Guam's southern reaches – Mt.
+This week's Spots on the Rock takes us to a summit that dominates Guam's southern reaches – Mt.
 Schroeder.

-While there may not be any pristine waterfall, placid swimming hole or scenic coast to greet you at the end of this hike, the cliché about "enjoying the journey" rings truer here than in most evocations.
+While there may not be any pristine waterfall, placid swimming hole or scenic coast to greet us at the end of this hike, the old expression about "enjoying the journey" and not just the destination rings true here.

 Also known as Punto Christo by some, this particular peak towers over Merizo and offers stunning, unobstructed views of southern Agat, Cocos Island and the Geus River Valley.
 The Spanish name translates to Christ's Point.